Skip to contents

 raster_files

-named vector of raster file paths OR named list of terra::rast objects
+Named character vector of file paths OR named list of `terra::SpatRaster` objects.

 study_area

-sf polygon (optional, for cropping and grid CRS reference)
+Optional sf polygon used for cropping each raster and to define the grid CRS.

 cell_size